flipdishbytes/api-client-csharp/docs/AccountsApi.md

 <a name="updateaccount"></a>
 # **UpdateAccount**
-> Object UpdateAccount (AccountDetailBase updateAccountModel)
+> void UpdateAccount (AccountDetailBase updateAccountModel)

 Update account with name and language